The JWST Spectroscopic Properties of Galaxies at $z=9-14$: Spectroscopic Properties at

 There are two key points to take away from the O32 and Ne3O2 data.
 First, we find that $z>9$ galaxies with larger [O~{ III}] EWs tend to have larger O32 and Ne3O2 ratios, similar to the general trend seen at lower redshift.
 Second, many of the $z>9$ galaxies have O32 and Ne3O2 ratios above the ionization vs. [O~{ III}] EW sequence derived at lower redshift.
+Among the $11$ galaxies at $z>9$ with robust O32 measurements (i.e., instead of lower limits), $8$ of them ($73\%$) have O32 larger than those inferred from the O32 $-$ [O~{ III}] EW sequence at lower-$z$ (left panel of Figure~\ref{fig:ion_ew}).
+We find similar result for Ne3O2 ratios, that $7$ of the $9$ $z>9$ galaxies ($78\%$) with robust Ne3O2 measurements have Ne3O2 larger than the Ne3O2 $-$ [O~{ III}] EW sequence at lower-$z$ (right panel of Figure~\ref{fig:ion_ew}).
 This may suggest that $z>9$ galaxies have even more extreme ionization conditions in their ISM comparing to galaxies at lower redshifts with similar [O~{ III}] EWs.
 Additionally, if the ionized gas densities are very high in these systems (e.g., $\gtrsim10^4$~cm$^{-3}$, above the critical densities of the $^2$D$^0$ level of the O~{ II} ion), the low-ionization [O~{ II}] lines will be suppressed by collisional de-excitation, increasing the O32 and Ne3O2 ratios.
 Collisional de-excitation of [O~{ II}] has been shown to be important in the strongest bursts \citep[e.g.,][]{Topping2024a}.
 If very high gas densities are also seen in more typical $z>9$ sources (i.e., not just the highest [O~{ III}] EWs), we may expect to see elevated O32 and Ne3O2 ratios.

 The picture is similar when considering the composite spectrum.
 In the stack of the $22$ galaxies at $9.0<z<9.6$ (bottom panel of Figure~\ref{fig:zg9_comp}), we derive a large average O32 ratio of $13.4\pm1.7$.
 This is about $3-10\times$ larger than the typical O32 seen at $z\simeq1-5$ (O32 $\simeq1-5$; e.g., \citealt{Steidel2016,Sanders2016,Shapley2023}), consistent with line ratios expected for a highly ionized ISM.
 We also derive a large average Ne3O2 ratio ($0.88\pm0.15$) from the stack.
-Both the O32 and Ne3O2 ratios are above the ionization $-$ EW sequence derived at lower redshift (see red stars in Figure~\ref{fig:ion_ew}), consistent with the picture revealed by individual systems in our sample.
+Both the average O32 and Ne3O2 ratios are above the ionization $-$ EW sequence derived at lower redshift at $>3\sigma$ significance (see red stars in Figure~\ref{fig:ion_ew}), consistent with the picture revealed by individual systems in our sample.